gi-no/blog_mean_stack/article3.en.md

 #### Restart the service
 Generally, we don't need to restart the service.
-But now, because we changed the directory structure dramatically, we restart the service to make sure.
+However, because we changed the directory structure dramatically, we restart the service to make sure that our changes to code are applied.

 ```
 % grunt serve